 Can monkeypox spread in schools?

-Experts believe monkeypox is more likely to spread at home than at school, and anyone who suspects the virus may be in their household should take precautions.
+According to the WHO, none of the 107 children who have tested positive in this outbreak is believed to have contracted the virus in a school setting.
+Experts say monkeypox is more likely to spread at home than at school, and anyone who suspects the virus may be in their household should take precautions.

 Examining possible means of transmission, the CDC remains focused on prolonged and personal contact, as is common with families living together.
 The CDC-confirmed pediatric cases announced in the US thus far are said to have been contracted from a family member living in the same household.